RosterElf Logo

 Recovering overpayments

-Notify the employee of the overpayment with clear explanation of how it occurred and the amount.
-Obtain written agreement for recovery—you cannot make unilateral deductions.
-Agree on a reasonable recovery schedule that does not cause hardship.
-Ensure deductions do not drop pay below minimum wage in any period.
+Notify the employee of the overpayment with a clear explanation of how it occurred and the amount.
+Obtain written agreement for recovery — you cannot make unilateral deductions.
+Agree on a reasonable recovery schedule that does not cause hardship, and ensure deductions do not drop pay below minimum wage in any period.

 Fixing systemic issues

-If the variance reveals a systematic problem affecting multiple employees or ongoing, fix the underlying issue first.
+If the variance reveals a systematic problem affecting multiple employees or an ongoing period, fix the underlying issue first.
 Then calculate corrections for all affected employees across all affected periods.
 Process corrections methodically with proper documentation for each.

 Updating system settings

-If the variance was caused by incorrect system configuration—wrong pay rate, incorrect penalty rule, broken integration—correct the setting to prevent future occurrences.
-Test the correction before the next pay run.
-Document what was changed and why.
+If the variance was caused by incorrect configuration — wrong pay rate, incorrect penalty rule, broken integration — correct the setting to prevent future occurrences.
+Test the correction before the next pay run, and document what was changed and why.

 Preventing payroll variances